JakeWnuk/ptt/README.md

   -t swap -tf [file]
         Transforms input by swapping tokens with exact matches from a ':' separated file.
   -t pop -rm [uldsb]
-        Transforms input by generating tokens exluding characters not part of the mask.
+        Transforms input by generating tokens excluding characters not part of the mask.
 ```

 ## Getting Started: